 - social data.

-In the event of release of information over the telephone, great care must be made to ensure that information is not released inappropriately.
-(For example, if a patient calls for lab results, he or she will be asked for identifying personal data, such as a Social Security number.)
+In the event of a request for release of information over the telephone, great care must be made to ensure that information is not released inappropriately.
+(For example, if a patient calls for lab results, identifying personal data will be requested to confirm identity.)

-Upon request, students may have access to their own medical records.
-Review of the actual record will be under the supervision of authorized clinic staff, to avoid the possibility of any document alteration.
+Students may have access to their own medical records.
+Review of the record will be under the supervision of authorized clinic staff to avoid the possibility of any document alteration.
 Photocopies of medical records may be given directly to a requesting patient.
 Original medical records are never to leave the clinic.

 Authorizations are not required for release of information to: